 The only things touching the bike frame should be the silicon o-rings and the fuzzy sides of the straps.
 If you let the exposed ends of the bow rub against the frame you will scratch your bike.
 To avoid scratches avoid letting the exposed ends rub on the frame while you ride.

-TiGr® Locks provide very good security for longer stops and higher theft risk situations.
+TiGr® Titanium Bike Locks provide very good security for longer rides and shorter stops in higher theft risk situations.

-Standard and Long TiGr Bows are able to capture both wheels on most bikes without having to remove a wheel or use an additional device such as a cable.
+TiGr® bow-lock style titanium bike locks (the original) are able to capture both wheels on most road bike style bikes without having to remove a wheel or use an additional device such as a cable.

 More information on the testing page.

-The 0.75 inch wide TiGr® Locks offered in the original Kickstarter campaign and in the early years provide good security for short stops and moderate risk scenarios.
+The 0.75 inch wide TiGr® Locks offered in the original Kickstarter campaign and in the early years provide excellent resistance to common bike theft tools including tin snips, side cutters, hammers and leverage devices.
+They provide good security for short stops and moderate risk situations.

 0.75 inch wide variations of the bow-lock are available upon request